 The restaurant industry has been turned on its head in recent years thanks to the advent of food delivery apps.
 Once the domain of pizzerias and Chinese restaurants, a form of food delivery service is now offered by every type of dining establishment – from fast-food chains to independent cafes, upscale restaurants, and more.

-To assist your decision-making process, we’ve identified 7 of the top food delivery services app in the U.S. We outline the pros and cons of each food ordering and delivery service, as well as which type(s) of restaurants for which they are best suited.
+To assist your decision-making process, we’ve identified 7 of the top food delivery services app in the U.S. We outline the pros and cons of each food ordering and delivery service, as well as which type(s) of restaurants for which they are the best suited.
 Ready to dig in and find your fit?
 Keep reading!

 Table of Contents

 The Basics of Delivering Food

-At its core, delivering food or takeout meals is a courier service provided by restaurants and other food-based businesses (e.g., grocery stores).
+At its core, delivering food or takeout meals or meal kits is a courier service provided by restaurants and other food-based businesses (e.g., grocery stores).
 Customers place an order for the food they want to be delivered to a specified address.
 The restaurant fulfills that order, including preparing the food, packaging it, and giving it to the customer.
 Typically the food deliveries are made by courier drivers that use motor vehicles, although delivery by scooter, bicycle, or even foot is not unusual.

 Restaurateurs interested in adapting to this new reality will find many companies ready to woo them.
 It can be overwhelming and time-consuming to wade through all the options and figure out your business’s best fit.
 Just as technology has changed the retail landscape, it has impacted the restaurant industry.
 And customers’ expectations have shifted just as rapidly as technology has evolved.
 For many new and established restaurateurs, the only way to remain competitive today is to offer delivery.

 In the following section, we’ll briefly review what these services entail and take a closer look at the features to consider when choosing a service for your restaurant/food business.